 Public safety services are provided by the Wilkes County Sheriff and Washington Fire departments, which are within 0.5 and 1.6 miles of the site, respectively.
 The nearest full-service hospital with an emergency room is Wills Memorial Hospital, located within 1.8 miles of the site.
+The nearest senior center, Roy L Burns Senior Center, is just 1.5 miles northwest of the site.
 All applicable attendance schools are within 3.9 miles of the site, while a day care facility is located within 1.8 miles.
 Additionally, all essential community services are accessible through the demand-based services of Wilkes County Transit (WCT).
 Overall, the subject's proximity to community services is considered good and is expected to positively impact its continued marketability.